Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> R squared (OOB):                  0.594
 ```

-which shows that there is a slight improvement from using only buffer distances as covariates.
+which demonstrates that there is a slight improvement relative to using only buffer distances as covariates.
 We can further evaluate this model to see which specific points and covariates are
 most important for spatial predictions: